sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/0000 - jsonlogic.md

 ## Flatten

 Takes as input an array that can contain nested arrays, and returns a single-level array populated with the same values.
-This operation is similar to the [merge](https://jsonlogic.com/operations.html#merge) operation except that it's recursive to any depth.
+This operation is similar to the built-in JsonLogic [merge](https://jsonlogic.com/operations.html#merge) operation, except that it's recursive to any depth.
 For example:

 ````json
 {